 The Fighting Irish compiled one of the top seasons in the history of the program in 2012 as they won their first seven matches en route to a 17-4-1 record, which signified the most wins for the Irish since 1988.
 Notre Dame won the BIG EAST Championship and garnered the No. 1 overall seed for the NCAA Championship for the first time in program history.
 Irish goalkeepers Will Walsh and Patrick Wall teamed up to record nine clean sheets on the season.

-In addition to his duties with the Fighting Irish, Gingerich has been the goalkeepers coach for the Indiana Invaders (PDL) since 2008.
+In addition to his duties with the Fighting Irish, Gingerich was the goalkeepers coach for the Indiana Invaders (PDL) from 2008-11.
 He also was the director of goalkeeping for the Michiana Echo (both boys and girls) in 2008.

 During the 2007 campaign, he served as goalkeeper coach at Holy Cross College in Notre Dame, Ind.
 The Saints posted a 9-8-0 record that season.